mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 ## Improving the bus factor

 - talk about the complexity of the project

+  Embroider is a particularly sophisticated system that requires intimate knowledge of Vite, Webpack and Rollup that goes way beyond what's documented.
+It also requires understanding of numerous quirks of Ember, Ember CLI and Broccoli.

 - high learning curve

+  As a result, on the early stages of Embroider development it was effectively impossible for an Ember enthusiast to make substantial contributions.
+Up until very recently, Embroider has been in an experimental phase: its design has not been finalized.
+That made documenting its internals impractical, as documentation would get obsolete before it gets useful.

+  To address this challenge until Embroider internals are stabilized, we have adopted the apprenticeship model.
+Ed Faulkner ([@ef4](https://github.com/ef4/)) is the visionary and the main developer of Embroider who has an academic grade of understanding of the build pipeline.
+I pair with Ed every week, collaborating on solving complex problems, learning and gaining experience from it.
+The ultimate goal is to gain enough expertise to be able to drive Embroider development forward autonomously, without having to rely on Ed.

+  We extend the apprenticeship model one level further with Andrey Mikhaylov ([@lolmaus](https://github.com/lolmaus/)): he pairs with me in the same manner as I pair with Ed.
+The goal is to reduce the "bus factor" as much as possible and gradually get more developers involved.

 - growing confidence & independence (give example of identify, fix, merge, and release)
 - apprenticeship with Andrey